hmcts/darts-gateway/README.md

 #### Updating the DARTS Legacy SOAP API

-If there are updates to the legacy darts API please add all supporting files into the directory [here](/src/main/ws/dartsService)
+If there are updates to the legacy darts API please add all supporting files into the directory [here](src/main/resources/ws/dartsService)

 #### Updating the Documentum Context Registry SOAP API

-If there are updates to the documentum context registry please add all supporting files into the directory [here](context/src/main/ws/contextRegistry)
+If there are updates to the documentum context registry please add all supporting files into the directory [here](context/src/main/resources/ws)

 ### Building the new configuration

-This project can be build by the gradle command :-
+This project can be built by the gradle command :-

 gradle clean build

-Post build, you will find that the wsdl files directly under [here](/src/main/ws) will have updated and are ready for git commit.
+Post build, you will find that the wsdl files directly under [here](src/main/resources/ws) will have updated and are ready for git commit.
 If you are happy with the wsdl changes then commit them

 #### Building just the new darts context registry wsdl